Step 1

 • His ambitions

-2. Understand the benefits provided by the specifications
+2. Understanding the benefits of specifications

-Establishing specifications offers several advantages:
+Drawing up specifications offers several advantages:

-• Confirm parties involved
+• Confirming the parties involved

-• Define a precise agenda
+• Set a precise agenda

-• Clarify the project end date
+• Clarify project end date

-G) Choose an ERP
+G) Choosing an ERP

-1. Define the selection criteria
+1. Define selection criteria

 Start by listing the criteria that are important to you.
-For example :
+For example:

 • Quality of customer support